Rangi42/polishedcrystal/README.md

    * Sell evolution stones in Celadon Dept. Store
    * Change in-game trades
    * Cameo battle with Valerie on the Bellchime Trail after the Suicune event (Clefable, Mr. Mime, Wigglytuff, Azumarill, Togekiss, Sylveon) (reward: TM for DazzlinGleam)
-   * Battle with Agatha in Lavender Town (Gengar, Crobat, Haunter, Misdreavus, Arbok, Gengar)
+   * Battle with Agatha in Lavender Town (Gengar, Crobat, Haunter, Mismagius, Arbok, Gengar)
-   * Battle with Lorelei in Seafoam Islands (Dewgong, Cloyster, Piloswine, Slowbro, Jynx, Lapras)
+   * Battle with Lorelei in Seafoam Islands (Dewgong, Cloyster, Mamoswine, Slowbro, Jynx, Lapras)
-   * Battle with [Tsunekazu Ishihara](https://tcrf.net/Pok%C3%A9mon_Red_and_Blue#Deleted_Maps) in the Celadon Mansion dev room (Exeggutor, Mew, Jolteon, Dugtrio, Articuno, Rhydon)
+   * Battle with [Tsunekazu Ishihara](https://tcrf.net/Pok%C3%A9mon_Red_and_Blue#Deleted_Maps) in the Celadon Mansion dev room (Exeggutor, Porygon-Z, Jolteon, Dugtrio, Lapras, Rhydon)
    * Battle with [Shigeki Morimoto](http://bulbapedia.bulbagarden.net/wiki/Shigeki_Morimoto), Shigeru Miyamoto, and Satoshi Tajiri
    * Battle Bill at some point (five Eeveelutions and Porygon) (show him the three legendary dogs and he'll theorize that they originated from Eeveelutions and wants to battle)
    * Replace Cal in Trainer Hall with whichever gender character you don't pick